Xcode Server Tutorials: 2. Integrations

 This is all for today.
 Great job, you!
 You can now look at results in Xcode and intelligently analyze and discuss what the build did and didn’t.
 Plus, in Part 1, you learned how to set up Xcode Server from scratch, so feel free to add “sysadmin” to your LinkedIn profile now 😉

-I have many more tutorials planned - but feel free to ping me on Twitter what you’d like to learn about next.
+I have many more tutorials planned - but feel free to ping me on Bluesky what you’d like to learn about next.
 Spoiler alert: Part 3 of this tutorial will go into prebuild and postbuild scripts - how to add fastlane, CocoaPods, Carthage and any custom actions around your builds.
 We’ll get to know the mysterious _xcsbuildd user haunting your system and we’ll even learn how to integrate private CocoaPods, which has became sort of an “advanced” topic in our community.
 So stay tuned and see you next time! 👾

 I hope you found this useful or interesting.
-For criticism, praise and future articles, I’m @czechboy0 on Twitter.
+For criticism, praise and future articles, I’m @czechboy0.dev on Bluesky.